wenzlawski/franklinsite/blog/juliamicroservice.md

 # Microservices in Julia

-Adapted from the Workshop given by
+Adapted from [ this workshop ](https://www.youtube.com/watch?v=uLhXgt_gKJc) given by Jacob Quinn at JuliaCon 2020